Text by CLOT Magazine

 The festival this year combines different pivotal artistic formats:

-Essays merging sound and image have also been commissioned from Steve Goodman and Kristen Gallerneaux, while Lawrence Lek, a regular collaborator with Steve Goodman, will show his film AIDOL 爱道, and take participants on a tour through the haunting world this film features, with a discussion with Goodman after the screening.
+Essays merging sound and image have also been commissioned from Steve Goodman and Kristen Gallerneaux.
+At the same time, Lawrence Lek, a regular collaborator with Steve Goodman, will show his film AIDOL 爱道 and take participants on a tour through the haunting world this film features, with a discussion with Goodman after the screening.

 Visual duo Pussykrew is collaborating with 700 Bliss (Moor Mother & DJ Haram) to create an interactive journey through a world inspired by the music and lyrics of the duo.
 NAXS Corp and Meuko!
 Meuko! will present Afterlife: ev20f1, an online game, experimental space and curatorial project. where the customised multiplayer will include a narrative program of Taiwanese experimental artists as part of a wider theatre-like experience.